swordsoul646/DApp-Collection/README.md

 # DApp Collection
  Some programs to get DApp metadata

- The dataset is used in ["A First Look at Blockchain-based Decentralized Applications"](https://doi.org/10.1002/spe.2751)
+ The dataset is used in ["A First Look at Blockchain-based Decentralized Applications"](https://doi.org/10.1002/spe.2751) (Wu, K, Ma, Y, Huang, G, Liu, X. A first look at blockchain‐based decentralized applications.
+Softw: Pract Exper.
+2019; 1– 18.)

 ## workspace/stateofthedapps.py
  Get dapps' metadata from stateofthedapps.com